 Hemp seed oil can be readily found at many retail and online stores, particularly health food and beauty stores.
 Because hemp seeds are rich in protein, as well as healthy omega-3 and omega-6 fatty acids, fiber, and vitamin E, hemp seed oil is often added as a supplement to foods.
 Those same fatty acids make hemp seed oil an effective natural emollient and moisturizer, so it’s a popular additive to lotions, soaps, and other beauty products.

-- Helping to relieve general aches and pains that result from the normal aging process in joints, muscles and nerves
+4. Relieve general aches and pains that result from the normal aging process in joints, muscles and nerves, and more….

 CBD’s effects come from its interaction with the body’s natural endocannabinoid system.
 Multiple areas of the body, including the immune system and the central nervous system, contain cannabinoid receptors that help the body regulate pain sensations and mood, among other things.
 In many people these receptors are out of balance, resulting in pain and mood disorders.
 CBD interacts with cannabinoid receptors in the body, helping restore balance and reduce the negative effects that occur when the system isn’t working properly.